 The costs will vary by industry and the overall expertise and wage-level of the role you’re trying to hire.
 In general, research shows that employers should multiply the cost of an employees’ wages by 1.2 to 1.4 times to account for the total hiring expense.

-Independent contractor versus W-2 employees
+Independent Contractor versus W-2 Employees

 Once you decide to expand your staff, you want to understand the advantages of the two classifications of hires you can make.
 Both can help businesses meet their labor needs, but knowing the difference between the two is imperative—a misclassification of employees can lead to penalties from your state and federal departments of labor.

 A 1099 employee is not an employee of your business, but an independent contractor.
 That means that the person technically is self-employed, and you pay for a service the person provides.
 That service may be a set amount of hourly work or the completion of a defined project.
 The person usually works on a contract.
-They receive a form 1099-misc from your company to report on their tax return, and they pay their own social security, income tax and medicare tax.
+They receive a form 1099-NEC from your company to report on their tax return, and they pay their own social security, income tax and medicare tax.
 1099 contractors typically set their own schedules, or at the least, agree to a schedule in conjunction with their employer or client.

 Meanwhile, a form W-2 employee is regularly paid employee, who often receives healthcare and other benefits.
 The employer controls most aspects of the employee’s work, and though it’s not mandatory, they’re often full-time workers.
 They are hired as employees for an indefinite amount of time.

 W-2 employee classification is the default for most employees hired.
 Their employment is regulated and protected by federal employment law, and W-2 employees are guaranteed to earn at least minimum wage.
 In addition, employers pay employment taxes—at least a portion of them—on behalf of their employees.
 Employers are mandated to withhold income tax via employees’ paychecks for federal income taxes.